modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 In what follows we describe the main concepts and models contained in the Nobel Lectures presented by Bohr, Lamb, Townes, and Schawlow.
 In each case we start indicating the name of the Laureate and then the year and the reasons for the award.
 Next, we insert an official document called WORK describing the main contributions of each laureate.
 Finally, we include the title of each Lecture, its subtitles when they exist in the original and two boxes related to concepts and models contained in each Lecture.
 All the corresponding references in MLA format are given at the end of this section.

-To Bohr “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.
+To [Bohr](https://en.wikipedia.org/wiki/Niels_Bohr) “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.

-!!! tip "1922 Physics Nobel Prize awarded to Bohr."

 WORK: “The discovery of the electron and radioactivity in the late 19th century led to different models being proposed for the atom’s structure.
 In 1913, Niels Bohr (1985-1962) proposed a theory for the hydrogen atom, based on quantum theory that some physical quantities only take discrete values.
 Electrons move around a nucleus, but only in prescribed orbits, and If electrons jump to a lower-energy orbit, the difference is sent out as radiation.
 Bohr’s model explained why atoms only emit light of fixed wavelengths, and later incorporated the theories on light quanta.”

 MLA style: Niels Bohr – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 24 Jan 2024. https://www.nobelprize.org/prizes/physics/1922/bohr/facts/

 NOBEL LECTURE: *The structure of the atom* by Bohr.

 - The general picture of the atom
 - Atomic stability and electrodynamic theory
 - The origin of the quantum theory
 - The quantum theory of atomic constitution
 - The hydrogen spectrum
 - Relationships between the elements
 - Absorption and excitation of spectral lines
 - The quantum theory of multiply-periodic systems
 - The correspondence principle
 - The natural system of the elements
 - X-ray spectra and atomic constitution

 MLA style: Niels Bohr – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 15 Jan 2023. https://www.nobelprize.org/prizes/physics/1922/bohr/lecture/

 <p align="center" width="100%">
     <img width="600" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/6.1.jpg?raw=true">